sakibrimon/ts-ps/README.md

 # ts-ps Blog
-### The differences among any, unknown, and never Types in TypeScript:
+### The Differences among any, unknown, and never Types in TypeScript:

 These are special types in TypeScript.
 Let’s understand them one by one.